s-ccs/paper-UnfoldMakie/typst/main.typ

 = Statement of need

-`UnfoldMakie.jl` is an Julia package for visualization of Event-related potentials (ERP).
+`UnfoldMakie.jl` is a Julia package for visualization of electroencephalography (EEG), with a focus on event-related potentials (ERPs), especially regression-ERPs (rERPs).
+It can accompany Unfold.jl, a toolbox for regression-ERP analysis, but is equivalently a standalone tool (no dependency on Unfold.jl).

+In an earlier study  @mikheev2024art, , we asked novice and expert practicioneers for insights into their ERP visualization practices, and consequently used these insights to improve UnfoldMakie.jl

+UnfoldMakie.jl fills a gap in being one of the only dedicated EEG visualization libraries, with a focus on speed, ease of use, adaptability [...], whle still catering both to explorative with zooming / panning), and publication-ready use (vector graphics).
+This is achieved by the modularity of Makie.jl, which allows to switch Backends from (W)GLMakie.jl to CairoMakie.jl.

 Anyone who works with EEG, MEG, ERP, iEEG or other time-series data is a target audience of this package.

-We conducted user study to understand what is important for EEG visualization tool.
-We used insights collected in this study for UnfoldMakie.jl.
+= Functionality

-It has the following benefits:
+UnfoldMakie.jl has the following benefits:
 - Speed.
 Julia allows to plot complex figures fast.
-For instance, it is able to plot one figure with 20 topoplots in 0.7 seconds, which is super fast in comparison to other libraries.
+For instance, it is able to plot one figure with 20 topoplots in 0.7 seconds, which is x-times faster, compared to MNE / matlab.
 - Highly adaptable.
 The package is primarily based on Unfold.jl, Makie.jl and AlgebraOfGraphics.jl.
 - Customable.
 Majority of EEG researchers preferred flexibility of coding as the most important feature of the tool.
 That's why we allowed users to flexibly customize different aspects of the plot.
-- Many usage examples.
-You can find many user-friendly examples of how to use and adapt the plots in this documentation.
+- Extensive documentation with many usage examples.
 - Scientific colormaps by default.
-According to our study @mikheev2024art, 40% of EEG researchers do not know about the issue of scientific color maps.
-By default, we use Reverse(:RdBu) (based on colorbrewer) and Roma (based on Scientific Colormaps by Fabio Crameri) as default color maps.
+According to our earlier study @mikheev2024art, 40% of EEG researchers do not know about the issue of scientific color maps.
 - Interactivity.
 Several plots make use of Observables.jl which allows fast updating of the underlying data.
-Several plots already have predefined interactive features, e.g. you can click on labels to enable / disable them.
-See `plot_topoplotseries` and `plot_erpimage` for examples.
+Several plots already have predefined interactive features,

-= Functionality

-A toolbox for visualizations of EEG/ERP data and Unfold.jl models.
-Based on the Unfold.jl and Makie.jl, it grants users high performance, and highly customable plots.

-EEG is a multidimensional data, which can have such dimensions as: Voltage (must have), Time, Number of channels (1-128), Spatial layout of channels, Experimental conditions, Trials/subjects.
-It is hard to represent meaningfully and without clutter more than 3 dimensions.
-Therefore each plot emphasizes certain dimensions while collapsing others.

 We currently support nine general EEG plot types: